JinSon12/ReactDropDown/ReadMe.md

-# Jinjoo Son - Take home project
+# Jinjoo Son - Simple React Dropdown

 This project is a react-based app that renders interactive dropdown menu.